ArupAus/lunchtimepython/readme.md

 - Software development processes
 - Version control and developing in teams

-Session 7 & 8: Group Project

-- Continue working on your group project
-- No course content
-- Class will still run to give you access to tutor for help

 ## What you can expect to gain from this course